 Our policy work

-Fighting for the bereaved so their voices are heard
+We fight for the bereaved so their voices are heard

 SUDEP Action’s policy group work with a network of experts and volunteers to make sure that epilepsy deaths – and issues facing those bereaved by epilepsy – are recognised when policy makers formulate plans and take decisions.